 These commonly stopped medications can be remembered as ‘CHOW’.

 - Clopidogrel – stopped 7 days prior to surgery due to bleeding risk.
-Aspirin and dipyridamole can both be continued due to their long half-lives and minimal effect on surgical bleeding.
+Aspirin and dipyridamole can both be continued and minimal effect on surgical bleeding

 - Hypoglycaemics – see ‘Diabetes Mellitus’ below